EthanEDev/reactjs-counter/README.md

 - **Decrease by 1**: Click the "DOWN" button to decrease the counter value by 1.
 - **Increase by 5**: Click the "+5" button to increase the counter value by 5.
 - **Decrease by 5**: Click the "-5" button to decrease the counter value by 5.
+- **Reset**: Click the "Reset" button to set the counter value to zero.

 ## Technologies Used